An Introduction to SEO for Small Businesses

 What is SEO and How Does it Work?

-Search Engine Optimization is the process of optimizing your online presence to improve your ranking on the search engine results page in order to garner more organic site traffic.
-In other words, how to make sure your business comes up when people search for the products and services you offer on Google, Apple Maps, etc. Search engines scan websites to better understand what the site is about, helping them deliver more relevant results to those who are searching for certain keywords and phrases.
+Search Engine Optimization is the process of optimizing your online presence to improve your ranking on the search engine results page in order to garner more organic site traffic (whew!).
+In other words, how to make sure your business comes up when people search for the products and services you offer online (using Google, Apple Maps, etc.).
+Search engines scan websites to better understand what the site is about, helping them deliver more relevant results to those who are searching for certain keywords and phrases.
 By creating relevant and effective SEO-focused content and optimizing your website, you can expand your visibility and increase your chances of bringing in organic traffic.

 Why SEO is Important - As if you didn’t know ;)